merrikat/volunteerAnalysisPage/README.md

 where the *Opportunities* column is just all the things they applied for all smushed together in one column.

+## combine-csv.py

+Merges all CSV files in a specific folder.
+Adapted from [MadOverlord](http://rjwoodhead.blogspot.co.uk/2014/02/clever-combining-csv-files-to-correct.html).

 ## Maintainers

 merrikat - apologies in advance.